Home

 Chronic Achilles Tendinitis can be managed.
 But who wants to live with pain?
 I assert that you just haven’t found the right solution yet.

-The important thing to know about Chronic Achilles Tendinitis is that Rest can’t heal it, and it won’t go away on its own.
+A couple important thing to know about Chronic Achilles Tendinitis (tendonitis in general, really) are that Rest can’t heal it, and it won’t go away on its own.
 It needs help.

 Especially if you want to stay active or become even more active.